adl-lang/adl/docs/serialization.md

 An ADL `union` is a sum type - only one discriminator can be active at any time.
 The json serialisation depends on the type of discriminator.
-If the type is `Void` then the union is serialised as the discriminator name (ie a json string).
+If the associated type is `Void` then the union is serialised as the discriminator name (ie a json string).
 For any other type, the union value is serialised as a json object with a single name /value pair: the name of the active discriminator, and it's serialized value.